NOTE: This guide is for Assessment Year (AY) 2015-16. For this year’s (AY 2016-17) tax return filing, please visit this link.

 The first step is to go through your Form 26AS for the current year (Assessment Year).
-The Form 26AS has an itemized summary of all tax deposited under your PAN number.
-This includes tax deducted at source (TDS) by your employer on your salary and by banks on interest earned by you on bank deposits and fixed deposits, as well as tax that may have been deposited by you (Self-Assessment Tax).
+The Form 26AS has an itemized summary of all tax deposited against your PAN number.
+This includes (a) tax deducted at source (TDS) on your salary by your employer, (b) tax deducted by banks on interest earned by your bank deposits and fixed deposits, and (c) tax that has been deposited manually by you (Self-Assessment Tax).

-The details of tax deposited by your employer (such as amounts and dates of payment) should tally with the details in the Form 16 given by your employer to you.
+The details of tax deposited by your employer (such as amounts and dates of payment) should tally with those in your Form 16.
 In case of any discrepancy, you must bring it to the attention of your employer immediately.
-Likewise, tax deposited by banks on your interest income should also tally with the details in the Form 16A given by the respective banks to you.
+Similarly, tax on your interest income should also tally with the details in the Form 16A given by the bank to you.

-On the IT Dept. E-Filing website homepage, click on I Am > Tax Payer > Individual/HUF drop down menu option to see the list of ITR forms available and determine which form is applicable to you based on your sources of income.
+On the IT Dept. E-Filing website homepage, click on I Am > Tax Payer > Individual/HUF drop down menu option and then click on the link under Which ITR should I file section to see the available ITR forms and who can use them, and determine the right form for you based on your sources of income.